stschiff/msmc/README.md

 I have tested MSMC on up to 8 haplotypes, that is 4 diploid individuals.
 Also, when obtaining population size estimates, all samples should be from the same population.
 When studying gene flow, use an equal number of individuals from each of two populations.
 You can in principle use more populations and/or more individuals and/or an uneven set of individuals per population, but these cases have not been tested properly.

-Note that all input files for `tools/generate_multihetsep.py` need to be gzipped, which is done automatically if you generated them with the `tools/consensus_caller.sh` as described above.
+Note that all input files for `tools/generate_multihetsep.py` need to be gzipped.

 # Estimation of historical effective population sizes